opentelekomcloud-docs/cloud-backup-recovery/umn/source/faqs/policies/how_do_i_back_up_multiple_resources_at_a_time.rst

 How Do I Back Up Multiple Resources at a Time?
 ==============================================

 #.
-Log in to CBR Console and click **Cloud Server Backup** or **Cloud Disk Backup** on the left navigation pane.
+Log in to CBR Console and click **Cloud Server Backups** or **Cloud Disk Backups** on the left navigation pane.
 On the displayed page, create a backup vault.
 It is recommended that the capacity of the vault be at least twice the total size of resources to be backed up.

 #.
 Associate resources with the vault during or after the creation.